hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 pubDate: 2025-09-13
 draft: true
 ---
-Your Azure environment might be missing key audit events within Unified Audit Log (UAL) that are needed for forensic investigations.
+Your Azure environment might be missing key audit events within the Unified Audit Log (UAL) that are needed for forensic investigations.
 Audit events like MailItemsAccessed is a must when investigating a compromised user.
 I'll show you a simple Purview configuration so your compliance and security teams won't waste a second scrambling for missing puzzle pieces.

 You can jump to the [Getting Started](#getting-started) section for the solution.
 Otherwise, continue on for background on the UAL, audit events, retention policies, and why key information may be missing.